BerndAmend/sforth/README.md

 \ and place the result on the stack
 \ If you explicitly want or have to specify the number of arguments that should be passed to a js function
 \ you have to use parentheses e.g.
-"Test console.log(1) \ will pass one stack element to the function
+"Test" console.log(1) \ will pass one stack element to the function
 \ This is necessary since different browsers report for some functions different argument count values.
 ```